Updated: Mar 17

 10. Be careful of animal tourism

 Animal tourism can seem attractive but unfortunately, it's rarely what it seems.
 Even some 'sanctuaries' aren't entirely legit, so it's really important to do some thorough research before you visit anywhere like that.
+Check that where you're going is operating sustainably, and that all of the animals have a big enough space to roam around in.

 And that's it!
 I'm by no means an expert, but following these 10 tips will definitely help if you're looking to be a more ethically conscious traveller.
 Happy (responsible) travelling!